FilecoinFoundationWeb/filecoin-foundation/src/content/pages/security/coordinated-disclosure-policy.md

 3. Exempt from restrictions in our Terms of Use that would interfere with conducting security research, and we waive those restrictions on a limited basis.
 4. Lawful, helpful to the overall security of the Internet, and conducted in good faith.

 You are expected to comply with all applicable laws.
 If legal action is initiated by a third party against you and you have complied with this policy, we will take steps to make it known that your actions were conducted in compliance with this policy.
 If at any time you have concerns or are uncertain whether your security research is consistent with this policy, please submit a report through Immunefi before going any further.
-Note that the Safe Harbor applies only to legal claims under the control of the Filecoin Foundation and that the policy does not bind independent third parties.
+Note that the Safe Harbor applies only to legal claims under the control of Filecoin Foundation and that the policy does not bind independent third parties.

 These are based on recommendations from [disclose.io](https://disclose.io/) to accelerate the adoption of vulnerability disclosure best practices.